- Both are pronouns;

 The difference between 'somebody' and 'anybody' is the same as the difference between 'some' and 'any'.

 - 1.1.
-'Anybody' can be used in negative, positive sentences and in questions.
+'Anybody' can be used in negatives, affirmatives and in interrogatives.

 - 2.2.
-'Somebody' means any person, but we might have some idea who but we don't want to identify (we may not know who but we have some clue and know there is at least one person we're referring).
+'Somebody' means any person, but we might have some ideas who, but we don't want to identify (we may not know who but we have some clues and know there is at least one person we're referring).

 'Anybody' is a pronoun that refers to no specific person.